 - Organization and realization of the trip

 - travel insurance

-- other individual costs
+- Food, drinks and other individual costs

 - Pregnant women and guests who have problems with neck, back, other health problems or allergies are advised to consult a doctor regarding their participation in jeep excursions.